EDM115/unzip-bot/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Which bot version :**
- - Night or Day ?
-Or Beta ?
-- On which Telegram version ?

 **Additional context**
 Add any other context about the problem here.